apoorvbhati/practice-react/todo-app/README.md

 This is a simple React Todo App.
-In this app one can add, delete and update the todos.
+-> In this app one can add, delete and update the todos.
+-> Redux toolkit is used to store the todos